plotly/dash-vtk/docs/REFERENCES.md

   - `cameraParallelProjection`: false

 Keyword arguments:

-- children (list of a list of or a singular dash component, string or numbers | a list of or a singular dash component, string or number; optional): List of representation to show
-- id (string; optional): The ID used to identify this component.
-- background (list; default [0.2, 0.3, 0.4]): The color of the view background using 3 floating numbers between 0-1 of Red, Green, Blue component.
-- interactorSettings (list; default [
-  {
-    button: 1,
-    action: 'Rotate',
-  },
-  {
-    button: 2,
-    action: 'Pan',
-  },
-  {
-    button: 3,
-    action: 'Zoom',
-    scrollEnabled: true,
-  },
-  {
-    button: 1,
-    action: 'Pan',
-    shift: true,
-  },
-  {
-    button: 1,
-    action: 'Zoom',
-    alt: true,
-  },
-  {
-    button: 1,
-    action: 'ZoomToMouse',
-    control: true,
-  },
-  {
-    button: 1,
-    action: 'Roll',
-    alt: true,
-    shift: true,
-  },
-]): Configure the interactions
-- cameraPosition (list; default [0, 0, 1]): Initial camera position from an object in [0,0,0]
-- cameraViewUp (list; default [0, 1, 0]): Initial camera position from an object in [0,0,0]
-- cameraParallelProjection (boolean; default False): Use parallel projection (default: false)
-- triggerRender (number; default 0): Property use to trigger a render when changing.
-- triggerResetCamera (number; default 0): Property use to trigger a resetCamera when changing.
+- children (list of a list of or a singular dash component, string or numbers | a list of or a singular dash component, string or number; optional):
+    List of representation to show.

+- id (string; optional):
+    The ID used to identify this component.

+- background (list; default [0.2, 0.3, 0.4]):
+    The color of the view background using 3 floating numbers between 0-1 of Red, Green, Blue component.

+- cameraParallelProjection (boolean; default False):
+    Use parallel projection (default: False).

+- cameraPosition (list; default [0, 0, 1]):
+    Initial camera position from an object in [0,0,0].

+- cameraViewUp (list; default [0, 1, 0]):
+    Initial camera position from an object in [0,0,0].

+- className (string; optional):
+    Allow user to provide custom className associated to root element.

+- clickInfo (dict; optional):
+    Read-only prop.
+To use this, make sure that `pickingModes` contains `click`.
+This prop is updated when an element in the map is clicked.
+This contains the picking info describing the object being clicked on.

+- hoverInfo (dict; optional):
+    Read-only prop.
+To use this, make sure that `pickingModes` contains `hover`.
+This prop is updated when an element in the map is hovered.
+This contains the picking info describing the object being hovered.

+- interactorSettings (list; default [  {    button: 1,    action: 'Rotate',  },  {    button: 2,    action: 'Pan',  },  {    button: 3,    action: 'Zoom',    scrollEnabled: True,  },  {    button: 1,    action: 'Pan',    shift: True,  },  {    button: 1,    action: 'Zoom',    alt: True,  },  {    button: 1,    action: 'ZoomToMouse',    control: True,  },  {    button: 1,    action: 'Roll',    alt: True,    shift: True,  },]):
+    Configure the interactions.

+- pickingModes (list of strings; optional):
+    List of picking listeners to bind.
+The supported values are `click` and `hover`.
+By default it is disabled (empty array).

+- style (dict; default {  width: '100%',  height: '100%',}):
+    Allow user to override the default View style { width: '100%',
+    height: '100%' }.

+- triggerRender (number; default 0):
+    Property use to trigger a render when changing.

+- triggerResetCamera (number; default 0):
+    Property use to trigger a resetCamera when changing.

 [Back to menu](#components-reference)